Strongly Interacting Two-component Coupled Bose Gas in Optical Lattices: Summary

 \textit{Future Avenues:} Our work provides new insights into the Bose--Hubbard model and offers an easily tunable phase parameter.
-The effect of the coupling can be extended to the analyze the topological order in this system.
+The system with coupling can be investigated for symmetry protected topological (SPT) phases \cite{DeLsleuc2019}.
+A possible extension to two tilted 1D optical lattices parallel to each other can obtain the Su--Schrieffer--Heeger (SSH) model and develop a SPT phase by tuning the coupling and tunneling parameters.
+Going to higher dimensions, new rich physics is expected \cite{Aidelsburger2013}.
+Our assessment of the mapped system with complex hopping coefficients leads to the system acquiring a phase with second-order hopping.
+This is extensible to higher dimensions, where the phase acquired over hopping can have far more interesting consequences: development of Harper's Hamiltonian \cite{Jaksch2003} and interesting spin correlations in the mapped effective spin Hamiltonian.
 Additionally, the effect of the unconventional correlations for a generalized $M$ occupancy at even and odd fillings using the mapped spin-$\sfrac{M}{2}$ Hamiltonian can be studied.
-Our assessment of the mapped system with complex hopping coefficients is extensible to higher dimensions.
-Finally, unexpected spin behaviors may emerge when considering Rydberg atoms on account of their long-range interactions.

-\textit{Acknowledgments:} This study was supported by the National Science Foundation under grant PHY-1912068 and the Welch Foundation under Grant No.~C-1669.
+In the absence of coupling, a spin-$1$ system mapped from two-component Bose--Hubbard model with occupancy two is used to lower entropy and obtain ultra-cold temperature \cite{Schachenmayer2015}; this motivates the consideration of occupancy greater than one.
+The tunability of the system via coupling can provide additional control over the system at higher occupancy.
+Rydberg atoms have garnered immense relevance for demonstrating interesting phases and system behavior with their long-range van der Waals interactions leading to blockade \cite{Urban2009}, and the resonant dipole--dipole interaction \cite{DeLsleuc2019}.
+Finally, unexpected spin behaviors may emerge when incorporating Rydberg atoms on account of their interesting properties.